Some people just can’t have their morning cup without adding sweet condiments to it.

 When it comes to taste there would definitely be a difference too.

-It’s really hard for companies to come up with a keto-friendly formula that doesn’t contain sugar but tastes as it does.
+It’s really hard for companies to come up with a keto-friendly formula that doesn’t contain sugar, but tastes like it does.

 This is why they often add additives such as acesulfame potassium (also known as Ace-K) which enhances sweetness.